Márton Fucsovics: 2020: Success at Majors: two fourth and a third rounds

-2021: First Major quarterfinal & ATP 500 final, back to top 40
+2021: First major quarterfinal, ATP 500 final

 Fucsovics began his 2021 season at the first edition of the Murray River Open.
 Seeded 16th, he lost in the second round to Egor Gerasimov in three sets.
 Ranked 55 at the Australian Open, he pulled off a second-round stunner by beating 17th seed, world No. 18, and 2014 champion, Stan Wawrinka.
 He saved three match points to complete the upset.
 He was defeated in the third round by 14th seed Milos Raonic.

 In March, Fucsovics played at the Rotterdam Open.
 Getting past qualifying, he reached the biggest final of his career; he ended up losing in the championship match to fourth seed and world No. 8, Andrey Rublev.
 Despite losing in the final, he returned to the top 50 in the rankings.
 At the Qatar ExxonMobil Open, he was forced to withdraw from his quarterfinal match against third seed and defending champion, Andrey Rublev, due to a lower back injury.
 In Dubai, he ousted sixth seed and world No. 15, Pablo Carreño Busta, in the second round.
 He then beat 11th seed and world No. 26, Dušan Lajović, in the third round.
 He fell in the quarterfinals to second seed Andrey Rublev.
 Seeded 29th at the Miami Open, he lost in the third round to fourth seed Andrey Rublev.

 Fucsovics started his clay-court season at the Monte-Carlo Masters.
 He was eliminated in the first round by Lorenzo Sonego.
 In Madrid, he lost in the first round to Alexander Bublik.
 At the Italian Open, he was defeated in the second round by fourth seed Dominic Thiem.
 Fucsovics played one more tournament before the French Open which was the Geneva Open.
 He was ousted from the tournament in the second round by Swiss wildcard Dominic Stricker.
 Ranked 44 at Roland Garros, he was beaten in the second round by 27th seed and world No. 29, Fabio Fognini.